yvoronoy/awesome-english/README.md

 - [This American Life](http://www.thisamericanlife.org/radio-archives) - One of the most popular podcast.
 Most of the stories are journalism, with an occasional comedy routine or essay.
 - [6 Minute English](http://www.bbc.co.uk/programmes/p02pc9tn/episodes/downloads) - Learn and practise useful English language for everyday situations with the BBC.
 - [CNN 10](http://edition.cnn.com/cnn10) - A 10-minute digital news show that explains global news to a global audience.

+### Tech Podcasts
+The collection of podcasts about technologies.

 - [The CultCast](https://www.cultofmac.com/cultcast/) - The official podcast of Cult of Mac.
 It's the best 30-minute Apple conversation you'll hear all week long.
+- [MageTalk](https://magetalk.com/) - This is a great show with the latest news around Magento ecosystem, community and eCommerce.
+- [Talk Python To Me](https://talkpython.fm/) - A podcast on Python and related technologies.

 ### Live Radio Stations
 Online radio stations is one of the best and most effective ways to improve your English listening skills, while also getting accustomed to the speed and tone of native English speakers.